|Wednesday, October 25, 2017 – All Times Are Central Standard Time|

 Thomas Donlan, Assistant Professor/Department Coordinator, Speech Communication; Amanda Gatchet, Assistant Professor, Speech Communication, Montgomery County Community College

-* Sessions are in no particular order and are subject to change.
+* Sessions are subject to change.

 The Virtual Conference supplements NISOD’s offerings of professional development programs and resources, which culminate with NISOD’s Annual International Conference on Teaching and Leadership Excellence held every Memorial Day weekend in Austin, Texas.
 NISOD’s annual conference is noted as the premier convening of community and technical college faculty, administrators, and staff who strive for excellence in leadership, teaching, and learning.
 For more information about NISOD’s annual conference or to register, visit www.nisod.org/conference.